The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Main results

+Then, the $BV$~solution $\chi$ must coincide with the strong solution $\bar \chi$ for almost all $0\leq t<\Tstrong$, provided that it starts from the same initial data.

-Furthermore, the evolution by mean curvature is stable with respect to perturbations in the initial data: For a general $\BV$ solution $\chi$ to multiphase mean curvature flow in the sense of Definition~\ref{DefinitionBVSolution}, the stability estimate
+Furthermore, the evolution by mean curvature is stable with respect to perturbations in the initial data in the following sense: Denote by $\xi_{i,j}$ the gradient flow calibration for the classical solution~$\bar\chi$ as constructed in Theorem~\ref{TheoremExistenceCalibration} and define